 We have a protocol to make sure all dropped kerbs for vehicular property access are implemented as safely as possible.

-If you would like to install or widen a dropped kerb at your property please download the dropped kerb application form [602.88KB] and return it to us using the address listed below.
+If you would like to install or widen a dropped kerb at your property please address listed below.and return it to us using the

 Before you apply please be aware that:

-- there is a £205.50 fee for the assessment.
-This payment should be paid by cheque and included with the application.
-This is an administration fee that is non refundable regardless of the outcome.
+- there is a £205.50 fee for the assessment and should be paid by cheque and included with the applications

 - there is no formal appeals process as all decisions are made within our agreed protocol